fpedd/ees-pees/website/website.md

 Further, we included the option to use a custom reward function with the evaluate_class as parameter for the WbtGym.

 Our *WbtGym* can be used with any algorithm from [stable-baselines](https://stable-baselines.readthedocs.io/).
-After numerous experiments in our *FakeGym* - in turn a extension of the OpenAI gym - we decided to use the *PPO1* algorithm for training.
+After numerous experiments in our *FakeGym* - in turn an extension of the OpenAI gym - we decided to use the *PPO1* algorithm for training.
 <!-- Write an introduction to the **most essential** algorithms or technologies in general that you have chosen for your project. -->

 <!-- Maybe with **short** code examples. -->